 - Nighttime or dark areas if the reverse lamps are not operating. - Mud, water or debris obstructs the camera's view.
-Clean the lens with a soft, lint-free cloth and non-abrasive cleaner. - The camera is misaligned due to damage to the rear of your vehicle.
+Clean the lens with a soft, lint-free cloth and non-abrasive cleaner. - The rear of your vehicle is hit or damaged, causing the camera to become misaligned.